lakshmi-warrier/Dimensionality-Reduction-using-PCA/README.md

 Reduce the size of the input image and produce all the possible images in the size-range given using different values of Principal Components(PCs)

 ## DATASET :

+Images of different extensions were collected by the group members and stored in the link below.

 [Dataset](https://drive.google.com/drive/folders/1Py_wWGt4MmJBB37EQuHln2MLPDynNGOE)

 ## Evaluation Metrics: